pulumi/docs/content/docs/console/continuous-delivery/other.md

 aliases: [/docs/reference/cd-supporting-new-ci/]
 ---

-> If Pulumi doesn't already support your CI/CD system, this guide
-> walks y ou though how to create a new CI/CD system for surfacing
-> data in the cloud console, as well as
+If Pulumi doesn't already support your CI/CD system, this guide walks you though how to create a new CI/CD system for surfacing data in the Pulumi Cloud Console
-> the GitHub application and other workflows.

 ## Overview